 White gold is a stunning, sleek and shiny alternative to other metals such as yellow gold and platinum.
 White gold jewellery was first made popular during the decadent Art Deco era in the 1920s.
-The elegant metal was thought to perfectly enhance diamonds and it added to the clean cut pristine fashion styles which dominated this era.
+The elegant metal was thought to perfectly enhance diamond jewellery and it added to the clean cut pristine fashion styles which dominated this era.

 Still a fashionable choice today, white gold is often chosen for engagement rings; especially for a bride with a modern taste.
-As its bright white look is one of its most appealing features, white gold must be looked after carefully in order to keep it looking flawless!
+As its bright white look is one of its most appealing features, white gold engagement rings must be looked after carefully in order to keep it looking flawless!

 This metal does have tendency to tarnish, therefore its necessary to get your white gold jewellery regularly re-plated in rhodium.
 As this re-plating process is a bit of a mystery to many, I will give you a brief insight into the process of rhodium plating and why it is so important…

 White gold is naturally a very soft metal.
 Thus, when used to make jewellery, it is alloyed with at least one other white metal.
 Metals used include nickel, magnesium or palladium.
 Because of this, the tones in the colour of the metal can vary slightly.
 It is all dependent on what the gold has been alloyed with.
 Another result of the alloying process is a tendency to grow dull/ stained/ brown over time.